-In 2017, 28 authorities with high levels of pollution were asked to consider implementing CAZ, unless they could show other measures could reduce NO2 'as soon as possible'.
+In 2017, 28 authorities with high levels of pollution were asked to consider implementing CAZ, unless they could show other measures could reduce $NO_2$ 'as soon as possible'.

-In city centres, it has been found that the best way to cut NO2 and GHGs is to target high mileage vehicles such as delivery vehicles or taxis.115
+In city centres, it has been found that the best way to cut NO2 and GHGs is to target high mileage vehicles such as delivery vehicles or taxis.

 Examples: The City of Edinburgh Council's LEZ was introduced on 31 May 2022 and will be enforced from 1 June 2024.
 The LEZ is targeted at addressing areas where certain pollutants, including nitrogen dioxide (NO2), are higher than the legal standard, primarily due to road traffic.
 The city centre LEZ will reduce pollution across the whole city, not only within the zone, evidenced by modelling undertaken by SEPA.
 The City of Edinburgh Council has also considered how the LEZ supports progress on Net Zero targets.
 Edinburgh's LEZ aligns with the City Mobility Plan (CMP) of which GHG reduction and carbon emission-free mobility is a fundamental element.
-Edinburgh's strategic prioritisation of sustainable travel choices supports the city's 2030 Net Zero target by reducing the need for private car use and creating more pleasant environments for people to live, work and enjoy leisure time.116 the national focus on CAZ as an intervention to achieve short term legal compliance national and local approaches which could make a more significant contribution to

-115 https://green-alliance.org.uk/wp-content/uploads/2021/11/The case for clean air zones.pdf 116 Workshop comment
+Edinburgh's strategic prioritisation of sustainable travel choices supports the city's 2030 Net Zero target by reducing the need for private car use and creating more pleasant environments for people to live, work and enjoy leisure time.
+116 https://green-alliance.org.uk/wp-content/uploads/2021/11/The case for clean air zones.pdf